collabnix/dockerlabs/docker/docker-interview-questions.md

 AWS provides tools and services that aid developers in the serverless application development process.
 AWS and its partner ecosystem offer tools for continuous integration and delivery, testing, deployments, monitoring and diagnostics, SDKs, frameworks, and integrated development environment (IDE) plugins.

-## AWS Fargate

-AWS Fargate is a purpose-built serverless compute engine for containers.
-Fargate scales and manages the infrastructure required to run your containers.

-## Amazon Elastic File System (Amazon EFS)

-It provides simple, scalable, elastic file storage.
-It is built to elastically scale on demand, growing and shrinking automatically as you add and remove files.